 - Actively listen to the student.
-Talk gently, reassuringly; point out that there is help and support for them. - NEVER probe for details or ask leading questions.
+Talk gently, reassuringly; point out that there is help and support for them. - NEVER probe for details or ask leading questions but ALLOW the student to disclose as much as they feel comfortable disclosing.
 Students may be asked to simply write the details or draw a diagram. - Where the harm is taking place outside the School's control, NEVER assure the student that the harm will stop, as this cannot be guaranteed. - DO NOT give the student any assurance of confidentiality, in fact, state that there is a responsibility to tell the Principal. - Disclosures must be reported to the Principal either orally or in writing.
-Where a report is made to a staff member other than the Principal, (such as the Staff Student Relations Adviser) that other staff member should immediately report the matter to the Principal. - If a student begins to make a disclosure in a group situation (for example, in a lesson time) - Wisely prevent the sharing from continuing.
-Indicate support by explaining that what the student has said sounds important but it would be better to talk about it later. - Acknowledge that the student has been heard - Arrange an appropriate time to see the student away from other students.
+Where a report is made to a staff member other than the Principal, that other staff member should immediately report the matter to the Principal. - If a student begins to make a disclosure in a group situation (for example, in a lesson time or special seminar by Counsellors/Police Safety Personnel) - Wisely prevent the sharing from continuing.
+Indicate support by explaining that what the student has said sounds important but it would be better to talk about it later. - o Acknowledge that the student has been heard - o Arrange an appropriate time to for the student to speak to the Counsellor/ Principal